 More than one of the “Big 4” management consultancy firms boasts that they have over 30,000 graduate applicants in any one year.
 You would think that they would be more careful about these potential ambassadors for their company.
 Offering someone an interview and then changing their mind because “The team have been very fortunate to have received such a high volume of applications” is simply not acceptable.
 Meanwhile, any adherence to the published recruitment timetable was abandoned long ago and even now a friend’s son is “in a que [sic] of candidates, should an opportunity to interview become available”.

 This can be contrasted with the same applicant’s experience at McKinsey: personal coaching for all shortlisted candidates and a well-run and efficient process.
 The fact that he wasn’t a successful candidate is irrelevant, he was left with an overwhelmingly positive experience.

 Graduate recruitment is a notoriously time consuming process, but many of the new graduates of today will be applying for senior positions in a few years’ time.
-Millennials are heralded as a generation of workers who display an abundance of self-confidence and believe they are highly valuable to any organisation from day one.
-It is therefore important to ensure management consultancy firms manage the candidate experience well or applicants will be much less likely to apply again.
+It is therefore important for management consultancy firms to ensure they manage the candidate experience well or applicants will be much less likely to apply again.
 An ill treated candidate is much more likely to tell the marketplace about their negative experiences, and since culture is such a crucial factor in employer attractiveness it could deter top talent from applying to a particular company in the future.

-The same problems also occur when hiring at more senior levels, despite the current challenge of talent shortage and therefore competition for the best candidates.
+The same problems also occur when hiring at more senior levels, despite the current challenge of talent shortage management consultancy firms are experiencing and therefore competition for the best candidates.
 Again, the experience of my business and of other people I speak to as candidates and recruiters is too often negative.